rpm-software-management/rpm-web/user_doc/dependencies.md

 So installing a package containing Recommends: foo should cause the dependency solver to also select a package that is named foo or that Provides: foo, assuming one exists and its selection does not lead to unresolvable dependencies.

-On the other hand, if a package that is named foo or that Provides: foo is selected, and a package bar containing Supplements: foo" exists, then bar is also selected as long as doing so does not lead to unresolvable dependencies.
+On the other hand, if a package that is named foo or that Provides: foo is selected, and a package bar containing "Supplements: foo" exists, then bar is also selected as long as doing so does not lead to unresolvable dependencies.

-In other words, if you have packages A and B and you want to declare a weak relation between them A -> B, you can either specify it as package A containing Recommends: B or package B containing Supplements: A.
+In other words, if you have packages A and B and you want to declare a weak relation between them A -> B, you can either specify it as package A containing "Recommends: B" or package B containing "Supplements: A".